mqtt2go/mqtt2go.github.io/dev/add-wps.md

 ### MQTT Reports
 <p align="justify">
 These reports are specifically designed for the initialization process of the network join.
-The again follow the general structure from <a href="./mqtt2go-commands#mqtt_reports">MQTT Reports</a>.
-The are again labeled with numbers that are corresponding to the <a href="#add-devices-fig">Fig. 1</a>.
+They again follow the general structure from <a href="./mqtt2go-commands#mqtt_reports">MQTT Reports</a>, and they are labeled with numbers that are corresponding to the <a href="#add-devices-fig">Fig. 1</a>.
 </p>

 #### Credentials
-This report (3) is utilized to deliver a newly generated certificate from MQTT broker to the end device.
+This report (3) is utilized to deliver a newly generated certificate and credentials from MQTT broker to the end device.

 ```json
 {